-A further consideration in support of continuing to apply the premium charge links to Fylde Council Local Plan to 2032 which comments that the Council will identify and bring back into use empty housing and building in line with local housing and empty homes strategies and, where appropriate, acquire properties under compulsory purchase powers.
+A further consideration in support of continuing to apply the highest available premium charge links to Fylde Council Local Plan to 2032 which comments (paragraph 9.59) that the Council will identify and bring back into use empty housing and building in line with local housing and empty homes strategies and, where appropriate, acquire properties under compulsory purchase powers.
 After two years of remaining empty, properties may start to deteriorate and impact negatively on neighbourhoods.
-The return to use of long term empty properties may also contribute to the level of New Homes Bonus receivable by the Council and helps to improve current housing stock and increase the overall supply of housing.
+After five and ten years of non-occupation this is likely to have further worsened.

-Property owners are provided with advance notification that their property is approaching the date when the premium charge will commence - some three to four months prior to that date.
+Property owners are provided with advance notification that their property is approaching the dates when the premium charge will commence or will increase - some three to four months prior to that date.
 This provides an opportunity for property owners to take appropriate action to avoid the premium charge where such a course of action is available to them e.g. the letting of a vacant property.